Quansight-Labs/jupyterlab-accessible-themes/packages/githublight/README.md

-# Github Light
+# GitHub Light

-A theme that mimics github light theme.
-It is heavily inspired in the `github light theme default` for VSCode available [here](https://github.com/primer/github-vscode-theme).
+A theme heavily inspired by the [`GitHub light default theme` for VSCode](https://github.com/primer/github-vscode-theme).

 ## Usage ✨

-To enable the theme in JupyterLab: `Go to Settings -> JupyterLab Theme -> Github Light`
+To enable the theme from the JupyterLab menu bar.
+Go to `Settings -> JupyterLab Theme -> Github Light`

 ## Colors

-All the colors used for text in the theme are compliant with [WCAG 2.1 standards](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).
+All the colors used for text in the theme are conformant with [WCAG 2.1 contrast standards](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).

 Background color: ![##ffffff](https://via.placeholder.com/20/#ffffff/#ffffff.png) `#ffffff`